 All equipment designed and engineered to fit in tigh locations as on vessels but also on smaller locations on land.

 Fjell cooperate with pultiple partners to offer the best available technologies assembled together as compactly as possible without compromising quality.
-With FTG's solution for a compact fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries and ensure optimum quality of raw material.
+With FTG's solution for a complete fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries and ensure optimum quality of raw material.

 Grinding as a first step ensures that even bits of residue are passed on - and not least is the first barrier to fishing hooks and other elements that are not wanted in the further process